1Ayush-Petwal/upValue_project/README.md

 # Mean Reversion Strategy Analyzer

 A web application that analyzes stocks using a mean reversion strategy optimized for day trading.
-The application provides buy/sell signals based on price deviations from moving averages.
+The application provides buy/sell signals based on price deviations from moving averages, using an API to be integrated with other Applications

 ## Features